TrailGenic System Integration

 Key Finding

-Age-adjusted heart rate falls within expected ranges, but heart-rate drift is inverted under high-load conditions.
+Age-adjusted heart rate remains within expected ranges, but heart-rate drift is suppressed or inverted under high-load conditions.

 Interpretation